Awais-shams/MediBuddy/README.md

 # MediBuddy
+This repository demonstrates a Node.js-based AI agent that integrates Twilio’s WhatsApp API with the DeepSeek endpoint to answer medication-related questions in real time.
+It uses Express for routing, axios for API calls, and includes setup guides for environment variables, webhook configuration, and best practices for handling medical information.
-A WhatsApp chatbot that provides quick answers to medicine-related queries using a custom NLP model (trained on 250k+ data points) in combination with DeepSeek’s API.
-Note: This chatbot is for informational purposes only and is not a substitute for professional medical advice.
+Disclaimer: This chatbot is for informational purposes only and is not a substitute for professional medical advice.